+'''

-p.fit\textline(text, x, y, "tag={tagname=Artifact}");
+p.fit_textline(text, x, y, "tag={tagname=Artifact}");

+'''

 It is recommended to create Artifacts only if no BLSE is currently active.
 However, since this may not always be possible for applications, PDFlib automatically interrupts the currently active element when an Artifact is created and activates it again after the Artifact.
-Note that the tag nesting rules (see "Nesting rules for structure elements", page 291) don't allow Artifacts within ILSEs.
+Note that the tag nesting rules (see "PDF 1.7 Structure Element Nesting Rules", page 266) don't allow Artifacts within ILSEs.